 - For information about labels and time series cardinality, and for examples of monitored resources and metric types, see Components of the metric model.

-For information on these concepts and how they map to the Cloud Monitoring API, see Structure of time series, particularly if you plan to use the Monitoring API or custom metrics.
+- For detailed information about time series, including how they are represented by the Cloud Monitoring API, see Structure of time series.
+This information is particularly relevant to you if you plan to use the Monitoring API or custom metrics.

 The Cloud Monitoring metric model

 A metric is a set of related measurements of some attribute of a resource you are monitoring.
 Measurements might include the latency of requests to a service, the amount of disk space available on a machine, the number of tables in your SQL database, the number of widgets sold, and so forth.
 Resources might include virtual machines (VMs), database instances, disks, and so forth.

 The general notion of a metric in Cloud Monitoring encompasses three primary components:

 - Information about the source of the measurements.

 - A set of measurements of some property.
 Each measurement is recorded as a time-stamped value.

 - Information about the values of the property being measured.